p-org/peasy-ide-vscode/Docs/docs/compilingCode.md

 ## **Error Reporting**

 Peasy automatically detects compilation errors in your P project.
-There are two types of compile-time errors in P: Parse Errors and Type Errors.
+There are two types of compilation errors in P: Parse Errors and Type Errors.

 If compiling a P project with ++f5++ triggers errors, you can simply open the `Problems` panel in VS Code to view all compilation errors in the current P project.
 Then, you can jump to the error location by simply clicking the error.